nlbdev/nordic-epub3-dtbook-migrator/README.md

 ## 2020

-A revision of the guidelines were started in 2020.
+A revision of the guidelines was started in 2020.
 The participating organisations are [Celia](https://www.celia.fi/), [Dedicon](https://www.dedicon.nl/), [HBS](https://hbs.is/), [MTM](https://mtm.se), [NLB](https://www.nlb.no/), [Nota](https://nota.dk/),
 [SBS](https://www.sbs.ch/), [SPSM](https://www.spsm.se/), and [Statped](http://statped.no/).